djjung2/xPea-Share-Insight-DS/README.md

 ## Credits

-This project was created with the assistance of Insight Data Science, its directors, and its fellow during the Fall 2018 session in New York City.
+This project was created with the assistance of Insight Data Science, its directors, and its fellows during the Fall 2018 session in New York City.

 Access to a dataset of over 2.5 million Glassdoor was provided by Thinknum, a company that provides alternative data sources.
 Thinknum provided access to this data to Insight fellows if it would help us with our projects.